11 Scribes · Stephen King & Bachman · Viking & Putnam (1979-1997)

 No contemporaneous signed/numbered, slipcased, or traycased limited edition was issued by Putnam at the 1987 publication.
 Signed first editions exist only as author-signed copies of the standard trade first.
 Much later, Cemetery Dance issued a "New Cover Series" (No. 54) Glenn Chadbourne cover-art print (1/500, with Poppy Z. Brite flap text) — a later collectible cover-art piece, NOT a 1987 limited edition of the book.

-Market value estimate
+Market value confirmed sales

 Assumes a genuine first edition / first printing in near-fine to fine condition (clean copy, unclipped jacket).
 Lesser condition is worth less.